-Developments in 2018 and 2019
+Developments in 2020 and 2021

-Key developments for capital management in 2018 and 2019:
+Key developments for capital management in 2020 and 2021:

 - Achmea's capital policy describes the capital and liquidity standards for the Group and the supervised entities.
-Within the Group, at least €1 billion in available liquidity, consisting of a buffer at group level, excess capital above the limits of the supervised entities, and unused committed credit facilities is available to support the supervised entities if this becomes necessary. - Besides monitoring, the capital position under Solvency II Achmea also monitors the economic solvency. - Achmea's capital requirements are calculated via an approved partial internal model.
+Within the Group, at least €1 billion in available liquidity, consisting of an unused committed revolving credit facility of €1 billion and a buffer at group level, excess capital above the limits of the supervised entities, is available to support the supervised entities if this becomes necessary. - Besides monitoring, the capital position under Solvency II Achmea also monitors the economic solvency. - Achmea's capital requirements are calculated via an approved partial internal model.
 Achmea uses an internal model for Non-Life and Health SLT from the start of Solvency II per 1 January 2016.
 In 2018, also the internal model for market risk was approved by the College of Supervisors.
 It is used for prudential reporting as of 1 July 2018.
 An internal model more accurately reflects the risks that Achmea considers appropriate to its profile.
-In its Own Risk and Solvency Assessment (ORSA) performed in 2018, Achmea has defined a set of stress scenarios.
-Based on the assumptions used, under all but one of these stress scenario's the Solvency II ratio is expected to remain above the 165% target level.
-The scenario in which the Solvency II ratio is expected to fall just below the 165% target level concerns a combination of both a financial crisis and a large increase in life expectancy. - Linked to the ORSA and the Recovery plan, Achmea has identified a set of recovery measures, which, if implemented, could (partly) mitigate the impact on the Solvency II ratio of Achmea specific, or market wide, stress events.
+In its Own Risk and Solvency Assessment (ORSA) performed in 2021, Achmea has defined a set of stress scenarios.
+Based on the assumptions used, under all stress scenarios the Solvency II ratio is expected to remain above the 165% target level. - Linked to the ORSA and the Recovery plan, Achmea has identified a set of recovery measures, which, if implemented, could (partly) mitigate the impact on the Solvency II ratio of Achmea specific, or market wide, stress events.
 For each measure, the benefits, conditions for implementation, possible disadvantages and time needed for implementation have been identified.